reinhart1010/nix/docs/en/common/find.md

 ---
 # find

-Find files or directories under the given directory tree, recursively.
+Find files or directories under a directory tree, recursively.
 More information: <https://manned.org/find>.

 - Find files by extension: